Chriton/lnr-ethers-react/README.md

         # Go to the /dist folder and use the following to publish the package
         npm login
         npm publish --access public
     ```

+    If you want to just dry run the publish command without actually publishing the package, use the following command:
+    ```bash
+        npm publish --dry-run
+    ```
     Note that the package will be published with the version specified in /dist/package.json file and not the one in /src/package.json file.
     The package will be published in the location specified in /dist/package.json -> name field.